Recurve bow: Historical use

 The Turkish archer used recurve bows, which were manufactured from laminates of wood glued with animal tissue like horn and sinew, to great destructive effect during the reign of the Ottomans.

 Its use by the Mongol armies allowed massed individuals on horseback to raid from the Pacific to central Europe, thanks to the relatively short length of recurve bows, with which archers could maneuver while seated on their mount.
 The rise of the Mongols can be partially attributed to the good range and power of the bows of Genghis Khan's armies.
 These bows were made of a bamboo core, with horn on the belly (facing towards the archer) and sinew on the back, bound together with animal glue.

 During the Middle Ages composite recurve bows were used in the drier European countries because the laminate glue would not moisten and thereby lose its adhesive power; the all-wooden straight longbow was the normal form in wetter areas.
 Recurve bows depicted in the British Isles (see illustrations in "The Great War Bow") may have been composite weapons, or wooden bows with ends recurved by heat and force, or simply artistic licence.

 The bows of many Indigenous North Americans were recurved, especially West Coast Indian bows.

 Recurve bows went out of widespread use in warfare with the greater availability of effective firearms in various nations at the end of the 19th century.

 In Ancient China, recurve bow had a long history in battles.
-During the battle between the Song dynasty and the state of Liao Jin, the utilization of recurve bows was widely recorded.
-During Ming Dynasty, a deeper modification was applied and named as Ming-style recurve bow.
+During the battle between the Song dynasty and the states of Liao and Jin, the utilization of recurve bows was widely recorded.
+During the Ming Dynasty, a deeper modification was applied and named as the Ming-style recurve bow.